-When it comes to American cuisine, there are few dishes as beloved as fried pickles.
+When it comes to American cuisine, there are few dishes as beloved as spicy fried pickles.
 This tangy, salty, and crunchy appetizer is perfect for satisfying your cravings for all of the good things in life: salt, crunch, fat.

 Fried pickles are a popular dish in the United States, especially in the southern states.
 The dish is made by deep frying pickles in a batter or breading.
 The origins of fried pickles are unknown, but the dish is thought to have originated in the southern United States.